CiscoDevNet/cjaas-widgets/ProfileView/README.md

 The CJaaS Profile Widget accepts specific properties to interact with the CJaaS API

-`@attr stream-read-token`: SAS Token for reading stream API `@attr tape-read-token`: SAS Token for reading tape API `@attr profile-token`: SAS Token for POST operations on Profile endpoint `@attr customer` : Current customer ID to show
+`@prop stream-read-token`: SAS Token for reading stream API `@prop tape-read-token`: SAS Token for reading tape API `@prop profile-token`: SAS Token for POST operations on Profile endpoint `@attr customer` : Current customer ID to show
 `@attr template-id` : ID of profile view template to retrieve from API `@attr base-url` : Base URL for API calls